richardeschloss/nuxt-stories/README.md

 > Nuxt stories module -- Painless storybooking for Nuxt

-Current status: bleeding-edge.
-Works ok for me, but may not be ready for primetime yet.
+Current status: Works ok for me pretty well, but usage over time will help dictate our needs of this module.
+Some brainstorming notes are at the bottom.

 ## Introduction